Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Max_download_size_at_one_time.md

 **Step 1**

 1. Set the size in `Maximum size of attachments to support complete one time download` option in plugin settings on MM.
-2. Click on the attachment to download in the linked channel or DM/GM on MM.
+2. Send the attachment in the linked channel or DM/GM on MM or MS Teams.
-3. Navigate to the downloaded files on your system.
+3. Navigate to the linked channel or DM/GM on MS Teams or MM respectively.

 **Expected**

-The attachment file downloaded should not get affected in any way.
+The user should be able to verify the attachment in the linked channel or DM/GM on MS Teams or MM respectively.